|

 _____________________________________________________________________________

-colacor> All done!!!
+collage> All done!!!

 |

-The program output shows how the
+program output shows how

 initial correlation of 0.1 increases to 0.6 while the structure is

-When inspected
+When

-with VMD as above the results should look similar to the following
+with VMD as above, the results should look similar to the following

 figure:

-(Click image to
+image to

 enlarge)